zhu-xlab/AdaptMatch/README.md

 ## Datasets

-Please organize your datasets as：
+Please organize your datasets according the following structure： ./datasets/
-./datasets/